zhurboo/mini-leaf/README.md

 # Mini-Leaf: A Simplified Benchmark for Federated Learning

-- What algorithm it support
+- What algorithm it supports

 1. MA
 2. SSGD